 sdiag shows information related to slurmctld execution about: threads, agents, jobs, and scheduling algorithms.
 The goal is to obtain data from slurmctld behaviour helping to adjust configuration parameters or queues policies.
 The main reason behind is to know Slurm behaviour under systems with a high throughput.

 It has two execution modes.
 The default mode --all shows several counters and statistics explained later, and there is another execution option --reset for resetting those values.

 Values are reset at midnight UTC time by default.

 The first block of information is related to global slurmctld execution:

 - The number of current active slurmctld threads.
 A high number would mean a high load processing events like job submissions, jobs dispatching, jobs completing, etc. If this is often close to MAX_SERVER_THREADS it could point to a potential bottleneck.

 - Agent queue size

 - Slurm design has scalability in mind and sending messages to thousands of nodes is not a trivial task.
-The agent mechanism helps to control communication between the slurm daemons and the controller for a best effort.
-If this values is close to MAX_AGENT_CNT there could be some delays affecting jobs management.
+The agent mechanism helps to control communication between slurmctld and the slurmd daemons for a best effort.
+This value denotes the count of enqueued outgoing RPC requests in an internal retry list.

 - Agent count